c-blake/lc/README.md

 `lc` is also not `stat` or `find`.
-Those have their roles for spot-checking or generating program-consumed data streams.  `lc` is about human-friendly output, creating output to help you see and create organization you want in your file sets, and shining light on unexpected things as you go about everyday business listing your files.
-As such, absolute max performance is not a priority as human reaction time is not so fast & large directories are usually ill-advised.
+Those have their roles for spot-checking or generating program-consumed data streams.  `lc` is about human-friendly output, helping you see and/or create organization you want in your file sets and shine light on unexpected things as you go about everyday business listing your files.
+As such, absolute max performance is not a priority as human reaction time is not so fast & very large directories are usually ill-advised.

 Enough disclaimers about what `lc` is *not*.
 What *is* `lc`?
 Why do we need yet another file lister?
 What's the point?
 Well, `lc`